THE LITTLE THEATRE CLASSES

 JEFFREY AND KIMBERLY design lights for multiple local theatre companies including The Arlington Players, Reston Community Players and Little Theatre of Alexandria.
 Jeff and Kimberly are the 2018 WATCH Award winners for Outstanding Light Design in a Play and the 2017 LTA Award winners for Excellence in Lighting Design.

-MICHAEL BAKER, JR.
+MIKE BAKER, JR.

-MICHAEL J. BAKER, JR. is a seven-time Emmy Award-winning TV host, reporter and producer.
+MIKE BAKER, JR. is a seven-time Emmy Award-winning TV host, reporter and producer.
 He has also garnered six National Telly Awards, five Videographer Awards and a Marcom Creative Award.
 He hosted and produced a talk show on the Bravo Cable Network for seven years.
 Mike’s work has also appeared on Tempo Television, NBC, PAX-TV, Bravo International, Voice of America, RTE, and 178 PBS stations.
 Mike has garnered multiple awards for his performances in musical comedy and dramatic theatre.
 He has worked in New York as an actor and voice over artist and has sung at The Kennedy Center, Wolf Trap, and The White House.
 Mike directed A Christmas Carol (Best Director), Red, White and Tuna and Anne of Green Gables: The Musical at LTA in the last 4 years.
 He has appeared in 30 LTA productions.

 BEVERLEY BENDA